stjohnlateran2

 Beloved Parishioners,

 By instituting this feast, the Church wants us to understand that our fundamental call as Christians is a call to holiness and this call is not restricted to the clergy or consecrated persons, rather it is universal.
-Lumen Gentium 40 highlights that “the followers of Christ must hold on to and perfect in their lives that sanctification which they have received from God” and in Matthew 5:48 Jesus admonishes us that we must be holy as our Heavenly Father is holy.
+Lumen Gentium number 40 highlights that “the followers of Christ must hold on to and perfect in their lives that sanctification which they have received from God” and in Matthew 5:48 Jesus admonishes us that we must be holy as our Heavenly Father is holy.
 In fact, we picked up our appointment letter to a life of holiness on the day we became baptized.
 It’s a lifelong endeavor but the grace of God is there to assist us.
 Our generation is not exempted in this call to holiness.
-We have seen the example of Blessed Carlo Acutis who was born in 1991 and who died in 2006 that will soon be canonized in a later date that will be made known to us by the Holy See this year.
+We have seen the example of Saint Carlo Acutis who was born in 1991, died in 2006 and was canonized on the 7th of September this year.
 His example shows us that even in the 21st century, the call to holiness is not outdated.
+To be concluded next week.

 BACK TO LIST